BabesGotByte/DATA-MINING-Algorithms/README.md

     * Another example can be [1.2, 4.3, 3], in this case, there are 2 attributes while the response class is the integer 3. <br/>
 * Responses can be integer, real or categorical. <br/>

+## Algorithm-8(i):<br>
+Dataset used: ex1data1.txt <br/>

+Implement the linear regression with one variable to predict profits for a food truck.<br/>
+Suppose you are the CEO of a restaurant franchise and are considering different cities for opening a new outlet.
+The chain already has trucks in various cities and you have data for profits and populations from the cities.
+You would like to use this data to help you select which city to expand to next.
+The file ex1data1.txt contains the dataset for our linear regression problem.
+The first column is the population of a city and the second column is the profit of a food truck in that city.
+A negative value for profit indicates a loss.

+## Algorithm-8(i):<br>
+Dataset used: ex1data2.txt <br/>

+Implement the linear regression with multiple variables to predict the prices of houses.<br/>
+Suppose you are selling your house and you want to know what a good market price would be.
+One way to do this is to first collect information on recent houses sold and make a model of housing prices.
+The file ex1data2.txt contains a training set of housing prices in Portland, Oregon.
+The first column is the size of the house (in square feet), the second column is the number of bedrooms, and the third column is the price of the house.